QianfengWen/ChatterBox-Pro/README.md

 - Java JDK 11 or higher
 - MongoDB installed and running
-- Able to run maven projects in IDE.
+- Able to run Maven projects in IDE.

 ### Steps

 1. Clone the repository
+2. Find pom.xml, right click it and set it to a Maven project, then right click it again and click reload project in the Maven option.
-2. Navigate to the project directory: src/main/java/chattingSystem/app/main.java
+3. Navigate to the project directory: src/main/java/chattingSystem/app/main.java
-3. Compile the project: Compile main.java
+4. Compile the project: Compile main.java
-4. Run the application: Run main.java
+5. Run the application: Run main.java

 ## Usage